randombishop/fc_bots/README.md

 4) Run the test suite:
 ```
 ./run_tests # to run all tests
-python -m unittest tests/test_word_cloud.py   # to run one group of tests
-python -m unittest tests/test_word_cloud   # to run one group of tests
 python -m unittest tests.test_word_cloud.TestWordCloud.test8   # to run a specific test
 ```

-### Develop new bot actions
+### Develop new bot tools

-1) Look at the existing actions in bots/actions
+1) Look at the existing actions in bots/tools

 2) Use one of them as a template and build your own 🚀